ShaunCurtis/CEC.Blazor.Examples/Articles/Hydra Full Article.md

 What you see are a set of services configured directly - such as the `WeatherForecastService` and calls to a set of ServiceCollectionExtensions like `AddServerSideBlazor` and `AddCECRouting`.

 To de-mystify these `AddCECRouting` is shown below.
-ServiceCollectionExtensions are just ways to configure all the services for a specific function under one roof.  `AddServerSideBlazor` just adds all the necessary services for Blazor Server, such as `NavigationManager` and `IJSRuntime`.
+ServiceCollectionExtensions are just ways to configure all the services for a specific function under one roof.
+They are Extension methods for `IServiceCollection`.  `AddServerSideBlazor` just adds all the necessary services for Blazor Server, such as `NavigationManager` and `IJSRuntime`.

 `AddServerSideHttpClient` is defined in CEC.Blazor.Hydra/Extensions if you want to see a ServiceCollectionExtension implementation.